Qengineering/YoloIP/README.md

 ## Preparations.
 Now that you have your license key, a few settings are required for YoloIP to work properly.<br/>
 First of all, you need an internet connection.
 [This page](https://github.com/Qengineering/RPi-image#wifi) explains how to set up the WiFi connection on your Raspberry Pi.<br><br>
-Only if you have the **email** version, you need the following things to do.
-The GPIO version need no other settings at this point.
+Only if you like to use the email option, you need the following things to do.
 + You need a Google account to redirect emails and save recorded clips.
 Since your personal login details are stored in the Raspberry Pi, we recommend a separate Google account for this application.
 Just for safety reasons.
 + Register your app with Google to get your email password.
 Follow the instructions on the Wiki page [Email notification](https://github.com/Qengineering/YoloIP/wiki/Email-notification) on how to set email traffic from your Raspberry Pi.
-+ To get the authorization key from Google for gdrive, follow the guide on the Wiki page [Gdrive](https://github.com/Qengineering/YoloIP/wiki/Gdrive-installation#authorization-key).
-You don't have to install gdrive.
-It's already on board.
-You only need the key.
 + Alter the settings to your personal Google account.
 See for extra information the Wiki page [Settings](https://github.com/Qengineering/YoloIP/wiki/Settings#settings).
   + `cam_name` Give a name to your YoloIP.
 Especially useful if you have more than one YoloIP working.
   + `email` The email address that receives the notifications.
 Note, `none` will block the mail traffic, but not the recording